-The Board may wish to consider whether the proposed request is consistent and compatible with the surrounding area.
+The Board may wish to consider if the request is consistent and compatible with the surrounding area, recognizing existing development trends and the potential that agritourism could affect the surrounding area.

-On March 13, 2023, the Planning & Zoning Board heard the request and unanimously recommended approval.
+On June 12, 2023, the Planning and Zoning Board heard the request and unanimously recommended approval.